poweredbygrow/front-end-challenge/README.md

 ### Accounts
-Returns a list of accounts.
+Returns a list of accounts that those transactions in the above endpoint are from.

 `GET https://demo1124891.mockable.io/accounts`